tplisson/hcta/objectives/section7/README.md

 ### `TF_TOKEN_` Environment variable

-If you would prefer not to store your API tokens directly in the CLI configuration, you may use a host-specific environment variable.
+If you prefer not to store your API tokens directly in the CLI configuration, you may use a host-specific environment variable.

-Environment variable names should have the prefix `TF_TOKEN_`` added to the domain name, with periods encoded as underscores.
+Environment variable names should have the prefix `TF_TOKEN_` added to the domain name, with periods encoded as underscores.

 For example, for hostname `app.terraform.io`:
 ```hcl